 I’m not sure at what point I first decided that I liked art, or even if I decided.
 Every child creates paintings when they’re little that are cherished by adoring parents.
 But for me it became something serious, naturally.

-My first favorite house we lived in was Worcester Boulevard, the main strip of the arts center in Christchurch.
-We lived directly across from the creative hub, and every weekend there were markets and crafty stalls on the weekend, and I would sometimes have a stall of my own.
-I would bring out our teal coffee table and put it on the street next to our fence.
-I would string up paintings like a washing line and sell them for 20 cents each.
+I would sometimes have a stall of my own, dragging our coffee table onto the curb infant of our house, I would string up paintings like a washing line and sell them for 20 cents each.
 And people bought them.
-Probably more than anything because they thought it was cute to see a seven year old kid selling her work.
-I wonder if any of those pictures survived and are hanging on strangers walls somewhere.
+I wonder if any of those pictures survived and are hanging on strangers walls somewhere…

+Though it is at first terrifying to share your work, I love when people consider and discuss my work.
+I enjoy hearing people talk about what they think it means, or what it means to them.
+That my work might strike debate or evoke feeling in others.
 For me, that is such a high.
-I love when people look at and consider my work.
-I enjoy hearing people talk about what they think it means, or what it means to them.
-That my work might strike debate or evoke feeling in others is such a treat.
-It gives me meaning.
-It makes me feel like I have something to contribute to society, some kind of merit.